 Daisy Cookies with Simple Ladybugs

 Spring has arrived and is in full bloom and I know that because everywhere I look I see beautiful flowers popping up showing off their vibrant colors and unique shapes.
-If you haven’t stopped to smell the roses or even take a moment to see how beautiful nature is, you need to do it today.
-You won’t be disappointed.
+If you haven’t stopped to smell the roses or even take a moment to see how beautiful nature is, you need to do it today because you won’t be disappointed.
 If you don’t have time to smell the roses, make some daisy cookies instead!

 Daisies are a rather simple flower but they are also powerful.
-I think Meg Ryal said it best in the movie, “You’ve Got Mail.”
-She said, “Aren’t daisies the friendliest flowers?”
-I totally agree that they are.
-Give a friend a bouquet of daisies or a platter of daisy cookies and you see not only how powerful daisies can be but you will also see the power of cookies!
+I think Meg Ryan said it best in the movie, “You’ve Got Mail” when she said, “Aren’t daisies the friendliest flowers?”
+I agree that they are so let’s give a friend a bouquet of daisies or a platter of daisy cookies so we can share some cookie love.

 Supplies for Daisy Cookies: